heremaps/gluecodium/docs/async.md

 `@AsyncDecorator` adapts an existing callback-based API into an idiomatic asynchronous API on the target platform.
-Unlike `@Async`, it does not add C++ functions or change the JNI contract: it only describes the callback shape (callback parameter, error/result members, cancellation and listener lifecycle) so a generator can emit a wrapper.
+Unlike `@Async`, it does not add C++ functions or change the JNI contract: it only describes the callback shape (callback parameter, error/result members, cancellation) so a generator can emit a wrapper.

 The attribute itself is platform-agnostic.
-Currently only the Kotlin generator consumes it, emitting `suspend` and `Flow` extension functions; other generators ignore it.
+Currently only the Kotlin generator consumes it, emitting `suspend` extension functions; other generators ignore it.

 The generated wrappers use `kotlinx.coroutines`, so a project that enables `@AsyncDecorator` has to put `kotlinx-coroutines-core` (or `kotlinx-coroutines-android`) on the Kotlin runtime classpath.